DeluxeRaph/DGL-Dynamic-Governance-Liquidator/README.md

 4. **Settlement and Yield**:
    - Once the trade completes, tokens are either distributed back to participants or used to fulfill the proposal's objective (e.g., selling for treasury management or liquidity provisioning).
-   - Locked tokens may also be paired with assets like ETH or USDC in a Uniswap liquidity pool to earn fees during the voting and execution process.
+   - Locked tokens may also be paired with assets like ETH or USDC in a Uniswap liquidity pool.
+   - Redistribution fee of swaps to voter's

 ## Usage